 We have observed the potential benefits of combining ALRN-6924 with other anti-cancer agents in combination therapy in preclinical studies.
-We have investigated the combination of more than 20 drugs with ALRN-6924 in in vitro studies, including drugs that target a variety of pathways mediated by p53, including mitogen-activated protein kinase, or MAPK, molecular target of rapamycin, or mTOR, and CDK4/6 inhibitors, and traditional chemotherapeutic agents, including demethylating agents, such as rituximab (Rituxan), obinutuzumab (Gazyva), palbociclib (Ibrance), everolimus (Afinitor), dabrafenib (Tafinlar), vemurafenib (Zelboraf), capecitabine (Xeloda) and triflurdine/tipiracil (Lonsurf).
+Since many approved drugs and drug candidates for cancer require a functioning p53 pathway, we have investigated the combination of more than 20 drugs with ALRN-6924 in in vitro studies, including drugs that target a variety of pathways mediated by p53, including mitogen-activated protein kinase, or MAPK, molecular target of rapamycin, or mTOR, and cyclin-dependent kinase inhibitors, and CDK4/6 inhibitors.
+In addition, we have investigated ALRN-6924 in combination with traditional chemotheapy agents, including demethylating agents such as rituximab (Rituxan), obinutuzumab (Gazyva), palbociclib (Ibrance), everolimus (Afinitor), dabrafenib (Tafinlar), vemurafenib (Zelboraf), capecitabine (Xeloda) and triflurdine/tipiracil (Lonsurf), as well as immuno-oncology agents for solid tumors and hematologic malignancies.
 In each combination, with the exception of dexamethasone, which was expected to have no effect on ALRN-6924 activity, the selected drugs were additive or synergistic with ALRN-6924.
 To date, ALRN-6924 has not been found to diminish, or antagonize, the activity of any drug tested in combination.
+We believe the mechanism of action and the safety profile of ALRN-6924 may provide potential benefits to cancer patients in combination with a wide variety of conventional and novel therapies.